-We found that species with niche preference nearer to the 25$^{\circ}$C optimum were more abundant, when all species were given the same niche widths (Figure \ref{fig:diffopts}).
-Additionally, when all species had a preference for the 25$^{\circ}$C climate and a range of niche widths, those with broader niche widths (generalists) were less abundant than species with narrow (specialists) (Figure \ref{fig:diffvars}).
-This drop in abundance is anticipated given the decline in species match to environment as niche width moved from 0 to 1$^{\circ}$C in Figure \ref{fig:nichewidth}.
-If the temperature in the ecosystem was then increased by 1$^{\circ}$C, those with the narrowest niches went extinct, and the generalists became more abundant (Figure \ref{fig:diffvarsmismatch}), with a slight preference for those with a niche width of around 1$^{\circ}$C as we would expect from Figure \ref{fig:nichewidth}.
+When all species had equal niche widths, species with niche preferences nearer the 25$^{\circ}$C optimum were more abundant (Figure \ref{fig:diffopts}A); when all species had a preference for 25$^{\circ}$C and varying niche widths, generalists with broader niches were less abundant than specialists with narrow niches (Figure \ref{fig:diffopts}B).
+This is expected given the decline in species' match to their optimum environment as niche width increases in Figure \ref{fig:nichewidth}B. However, if temperature was then increased by 1$^{\circ}$C, species with narrowest niches went extinct, and generalists became more abundant (Figure \ref{fig:diffopts}C), with a preference for species with a niche width of around 1$^{\circ}$C, as predicted in Figure \ref{fig:nichewidth}D.